aDAVISk/PythonForSpaceWeather/ScatHist/README.md

-plotScatHist.py contains the method plotScatHist which produces scatter-histgram graph of two sets of data.
+"plotScatHist.py" contains the method `plotScatHist` which produces scatter-histgram graph of two sets of data.

 Run following Python script to get an output like "outputExample.png"
 ```python